offchan42/HoNNeT/README.md

 ## Disclaimer
 The data used for training the model needs to be updated regularly because heroes mechanisms are updated often.
-Look at the date of the `honnet_brain.h5` to see when it was last updated.
+Look at the modification date of the `honnet_brain.h5` to see when it was last updated.